tuffk/loomDocker/README.md

 <!-- ```shell
 docker build -t <name> .
 ``` -->
+This container when run will mount the host's docker container folder as read only.
+The mounted directory allows the monitor to have live feed on the log files of other Dockers on the same host machine.

 ```shell
 docker run --name <name> -e CUSTOMER_NAME=<customer name> [-e ...] --privileged -v /var/lib/docker/containers:/containers:ro <name>
 ```